GE

 Vanguard offers four account types:

-• Stocks & Shares ISA (including Managed ISA) — £20,000 annual allowance, flexible withdrawals
+• Stocks & Shares ISA (including Managed ISA) — £20,000 annual allowance, flexible withdrawals and re-deposits within the tax year

 Who Should Use Vanguard — and Who Shouldn't